 Raptor and Education Center

 Visit Us!
 The Raptor and Education Center is open on Wednesdays, Thursdays, and Saturdays from 10 AM to 4 PM.
 Please call ahead to confirm we're open as occasionally schedule conflicts may interfere.
 There is no charge for members to visit.
 The fee is $5 per person for non-members.
 Come by and see Luna (Swallow-tailed Kite), Percy (Eastern Screech-Owl), Simon (Great Horned Owl), Winston (Red-tailed Hawk), Juliet (Barred Owl), Spirit (Red-tailed Hawk), Tskilli (Great Horned Owl), Skeeter (Mississippi Kite), and Laka (Turkey Vulture).
 The address is 3997 River Drive, Houston, TX 77017.
 It is two blocks from I-45 and only minutes from downtown.
 The phone number is 713-640-2407.
-All groups must schedule a tour or class in advance.
-For more information, please contact Mary Anne Weber, Education Director, at firstname.lastname@example.org.
+All groups of more than 7 people must schedule a tour or class in advance.
+For more information, please contact Mary Anne Weber, Education Director, at email@example.com.

 The Houston Audubon Raptor and Education Center at Sims Bayou is a picturesque 1.1-acre sanctuary located in historic Park Place on the original channel of Sims Bayou.
 The center contains a log cabin, barn, gazebo, gardens, pond with native plants, and seasonal wetland trails that afford a unique opportunity to experience nature in a dense urban setting.
 It is located next to Charlton Park and the Houston Botanic Garden.